Blog

 • find the system bottlenecks

-The major emphasis should be put on defining the success criteria for the tests conducted which are usually included in the SLA (service-level agreement).
+Major emphasis should be placed on defining the success criteria for the tests conducted, which are usually included in the SLA (service-level agreement).

-The requirements defined during the first stage will be compared to the received results in order to evaluate the behavior of the product and system units and determine the bottlenecks.
+The requirements defined during the first stage will be compared to the results received to evaluate the product behavior and identify bottlenecks.

-The following metrics are used as success criteria:
+The following metrics are considered as success criteria:

 MetricDefinition